dhruvsinha/An-Alternative-to-India-s-Reservation-Policy-RAMSES/README.md

 mother and father by 18%.
 Father’s income is reduced by 90,000 and mother’s income is reduced by 36000.
 * As she belongs to the Dalit community, his/her parent’s income should be reduced by 10%.
-Therefore, father’s income is reduced by 50,000 and mother’s income is reduced by 20,000.
+Therefore, father’s income is reduced by 50,000 and mother’s income is reduced by 20,000.
-* As her mother is also earning, being a female her income should be reduced by 33%.
+* As her mother is also earning, being a female her income should be reduced by 33 pct.
 This reduction is equal to 66,000
 * Thus total reduction = 90,000 + 36,000 + 50,000 +
 20,000+66,000 = 2,62,000